- Off road parking

 Four bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double, 2 x twin.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with open fire.

 Oil central heating with open fire in sitting room.
 Electric oven and hob, fridge/freezer, dishwasher, washing machine and tumble dryer in utility, TV with FreeSat, DVD.
 Oil and electricity charged on meter reading.
 Fuel for open fire available to purchase locally.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate on request.
 Off road parking for 2 cars.
 Enclosed rear lawned garden.
 Sorry, no pets and no smoking.
 Shop 3 mins walk, hotel with bar and restaurants 10 mins walk.

 Tralee 18 miles.

-The thriving town of Killarney nestles amidst deep, lake-filled valleys at the heart of the beautiful south west of Ireland.
+The thriving town of Killarney nestles amidst deep, lake filled valleys at the heart of the beautiful south west of Ireland.
 This popular holiday destination offers an abundance of traditional pubs, fine restaurants, a colourful theatre and a host of good shops.
-Popular visitor attractions include the celebrated Ladies View, named after Queen Victoria's Ladies in Waiting, and boasts spectacular views over the town, and the nearby Macgillycuddy Reeks, Ireland’s largest mountain range.
-Hire a horse-drawn jaunting car and explore the fabulous walks at the National Park, or indulge in a spot of tranquil fishing.
-A range of wonderful beaches are within half an hour’s drive, while the Ring of Kerry, the vibrant town of Tralee and the stunning Dingle Peninsula are within easy touring distance.
+Popular visitor attractions include the celebrated Ladies' View, named after Queen Victoria's Ladies in Waiting, and boasts spectacular views over the town, and the Macgillycuddy Reeks, Ireland's largest mountain range.
+Hire an infamous, horse-drawn jaunting car and explore the fabulous walks at the National Park, or indulge in a spot of tranquil fishing.
+A range of wonderful beaches are within half an hour's drive, while the Ring of Kerry, the vibrant town of Tralee and the stunning Dingle Peninsula are within easy touring distance.
 Something for everyone at this fantastic location.